What Is Population Health? (+ Why It Matters)

 Population health is all about partnership between institutions and community resources to maximize health outcomes.
 Learn all you need to know about population health and why it’s important for a community to thrive.

-[Featured Image]: A female health manager, working wearing a yellow top and a face covering.
-She is standing in front of a building with a white wall.
+[Featured Image]: A female health worker, working wearing blue scrubs.
+She is standing in front of a window with a white wall and holding a clipboard.

 Population health is all about maximizing health outcomes in a community.
 Improving population health means connecting practice with policy, according to the Centers for Disease Control and Prevention (CDC), through non-traditional partnerships across sectors as wide-ranging as public health, academia, corporations, and government [1].